-The International Civil Aviation Organization (ICAO) will hold its Sixteenth Symposium on the ICAO Traveller Identification Programme (TRIP) from 31 March to 1 April 2020 at ICAO Headquarters in Montréal, Canada.
-The Symposium will be followed by the First Joint ICAO/International Criminal Police Organization (INTERPOL) Passenger Data Exchange Forum from 2 to 3 April 2020.
+The International Civil Aviation Organization (ICAO) will hold its Sixteenth Symposium on the ICAO Traveller Identification Programme (TRIP) from 25-28th May 2021 at ICAO Headquarters in Montréal, Canada.
 A key point of the ICAO TRIP Strategy is the recognized need for innovative technologies in addressing border control challenges, which will be the focus of discussions at this year’s Symposium entitled “Game-changing Technologies Driving Seamless Border Management”.

 Border control agencies often use extensive and layered safety and security checks as a way of delivering their mandate to manage the security risks associated with air transport and to cope with its challenges.
 These checks are inconvenient, unpleasant and stressful for passengers who may have to stand in long queues to comply with all kinds of regulatory formalities at the airport terminal, facilitation stakeholders both government and private are continuously looking for more efficient ways to manage borders through innovative and collaborative approaches.